-A herniated or cracked disc is a severe condition and it seems to happen most commonly in the lower back or neck.
-It happens when a fraction of the soft centre gets pushed through the destabilized area due to degeneration, trauma or by putting pressure on the spinal column.
+A herniated or cracked disc is a severe condition and it seems to happen most commonly in the lower back.
+It happens when a fraction of the soft centre gets pushed through the destabilized area due to degeneration, trauma or by putting pressure on the spinal cord.

-Nerves located at the back of every disc are responsible for transmitting pain, motor impulse, bladder control etc. in our body.
+Nerves are located precisely at the back of every disc and are responsible for controlling everything in our body.
 While a disc gets herniated, the external covering of the disc tears and creates a bulge.
 The soft jelly gets shifted from the centre of the disk to the region where the damage has occurred on the disc.
-Most commonly, the bulge occurs in areas where the nerve is located and it causes strain and irritation of the affected nerve.
-It has been observed that individuals may or may not feel any painful sensations even if their disc gets damaged.
-Other symptoms may be weakness of muscle groups or difficulty in controlling the bladder.
+Most commonly, the bulge occurs in areas where the nerve is located and it causes strain on the affected nerve.
+It has been observed that individuals do not feel any painful sensations even if their disc gets damaged.

-Surgery for herniated disc is recommended only after options like rest and pain relievers do not work.
+Surgery for herniated disc is recommended only after options like steroid injections, pain relievers, exercise and non-steroid anti-inflammatory drugs do not work.
 If the pain persists even after these options, then it becomes important to go for surgery.
-Surgery is also considered early if there is weakness of muscle groups or acute problem in bladder control.
-At times, emergency surgery is also required to avoid paralysis in a patient.

-However, there are certain risks involved in this surgery like infection, bleeding or nerve damage.
+There are certain risks involved in this surgery like infection, bleeding or nerve damage.

-There are chances that the leftover disc may bulge out again.
+There are chances that the disc may get ruptured again if it is not removed.
 If you are a patient suffering from degenerative disc disease, then there are chances that problem occurs in other discs.
 It is very important that a patient maintains healthy weight to prevent any further complications.

 The main factor that increases the risk of herniated disc is excess body weight, which causes a lot of stress on the lower back.
 A few people become heir to a tendency of developing this condition.
 Even individuals with physically demanding jobs are prone to this condition.

 Activities like bending sideways, pushing, twisting, repetitive lifting can increase the risk of a herniated disk.
-If you wish to discuss about any specific problem, you can consult a Neurosurgeon.
+At times, emergency surgery is also required to avoid paralysis in a patient.
+If you wish to discuss about any specific problem, you can consult an orthopedist.